 The next jump in video resolution is 8k UHDTV at 7680 x 4320 (33.2 megapixels) which is 16-times the HDTV standard.

-4k Ultra HD video is enhanced with High Dynamic Range (HDR), a color specification that requires HDMI 2.0a and adds more color depth and contrast.
-For home theater applications, HDR is typically produced with either Dolby Vision or HDR10/HDR10+, but is also found in the HLG standard.
+4k Ultra HD video can be enhanced with High Dynamic Range (HDR), a color specification that requires HDMI 2.0a and adds more color depth and contrast by expanding bit-depth in video on disc and digital.
+For home theater applications, HDR is typically produced with either Dolby Vision or HDR10/HDR10+, but is also found in the HLG standard in live broadcasts.
 Learn more about HDR.